mikechappelow/klink/README.md

 ## Setup

-In order to use klink there are a few setup steps that will need to be
+In order to use klink there are a few setup steps that will need to be completed first:
-completed:

-1. Have a RStudio Connect account (you likely have one already if you’re using RStudio Workbench, if not you can request access through Digital Concierge)
+1. Have a Posit Connect account (you likely have one already if you’re using Posit Workbench, if not you can request access through Digital Concierge)
 2. Create a local RStudio Connect API key
     <https://docs.rstudio.com/connect/user/api-keys>
 3. Create an .Renviron file in your Home folder assigning your API key